hasura/graphql-engine/docs/graphql/manual/deployment/docker/index.rst

 Step 2: Configure the **docker-run.sh** script
 ----------------------------------------------

 The ``docker-run.sh`` script has a sample docker run command in it.
-The following are the changes needed to be made to the command:
+The following changes are needed to be made to the command:

+- Database URL
+- Network config

-Database url
+Database URL
 ^^^^^^^^^^^^

 Edit the ``HASURA_GRAPHQL_DATABASE_URL`` env var value, so that you can connect to your Postgres instance.